Feyerabend/ABC80/README.md

 was not really suitable for these times.
 *The terminal faded and the personal computer became the established configuration.*
 This however wasn't clear at the time.
-Eventually in the late 80s and start of the 90s the fog dissipated and direction was set.
+Eventually in the late 80s and start of in the 90s the fog dissipated and direction was set.

 In the chart below you can see how the sales were internationally of some home (or personal) computers were during late 70'ties until circa 1983 (when my interest in